Were You Injured In A Maritime Accident?

 7. Be patient: Maritime accident cases can be complex and time-consuming, so it’s important to be patient and trust the legal process.
 With the right legal guidance and persistence, it’s possible to achieve a successful outcome in a maritime accident case.

-If you or someone you know has sustained injuries from a maritime accident, our Baton Rouge maritime lawyers at the Russell Law Firm have the experience, skills, and fight to get you the compensation you deserve.
+If you or someone you know has sustained injuries from a maritime accident, our Baton Rouge maritime lawyers at the Russell Law Firm, LLC have the experience, skills, and fight to get you the compensation you deserve.

 Yes, being injured on a cruise ship is generally considered a maritime accident.
 Cruise ships are typically classified as vessels under maritime law, and accidents that occur onboard are subject to maritime law.
 This means that injured passengers may be able to pursue compensation under various maritime laws, such as the Jones Act, the Longshore and Harbor Workers’ Compensation Act, or general maritime law.
 However, the specific laws that apply in a given case will depend on the circumstances of the accident, the location of the ship, and other factors.
 It’s important to consult with an experienced maritime law attorney for guidance.